djmgit/DeathStar/README.md

 - lambdaRole: This is the ARN of the AWS role to be used by the lambda function.
 This role must be created before using DeathStar.

 - lambdaMemorySize: The size of the lambda function.
 This takes integer and the unit is in Mega Byte.
 Default value considered by lambda is 128MB.
+We might want to tweak this value depending on the scale of our attack.
+The vCPUs allocated by AWS to a lambda function is proportional to the memory it is allocated.
+  So if you want to generate higher load on your target then you will be requiring higher resources - memory and CPU.
+So you migth want to increase the memory limit of the lambda function.